 If you’re selling your home with the help of a solicitor or estate agent, it is their responsibility to put a Home Report together for you and distribute it to prospective buyers.
 While the single survey and energy report must be completed by a qualified surveyor, you and your selling agent should fill out the property questionnaire yourselves, as you will have knowledge of the property’s history.
-If you are selling your house without the help of an agent, you will need to hire a surveyor yourself, which you can do on the Royal Institution of Chartered Surveyors website.
+If you are selling your house without the help of an agent, you will need to hire a surveyor yourself, which you can via the Royal Institution of Chartered Surveyors.

 If a potential buyer asks for a report, you must send them one within nine days of their request.
 If you are selling your home with the help of a solicitor or estate agent, they will be able to do this for you.

 There are, however, certain instances in which you do not need to provide a Home Report to someone who asks for it.
 You won’t need to give them a report if:

 - You don’t believe they can afford to buy your property